-The standard used to determine whether University anti-discrimination and gender-based and sexual misconduct policy has been violated is whether it is more likely than not that the respondent violated the policy.
-This is often referred to as a preponderance of the evidence standard.
+The standard used to determine whether the University's anti-discrimination, gender-based, and sexual misconduct policy has been violated is whether it is more likely than not that the respondent violated the policy.
+This evidentiary standard is often referred to as a preponderance of the evidence.

+1.3.
 Overview of the Investigation Process